Hilir Perak District: Economic activities

 Agriculture and fishing are two main economic activities in Hilir Perak.
 Almost two-thirds of Hilir Perak's agricultural land is planted with oil palms, while the one third goes to vegetables, paddy, coconuts etc. The biggest fishing town in Hilir Perak is Hutan Melintang, which has about 400 fishing ships of various sizes.
 Hutan Melintang fishermen sell their catches throughout the country.
 The vibrant agriculture and fishing industry in Hilir Perak had attracted many foreign workers into Hilir Perak.
 The fishing industry employs more Thais while Indonesians are largely employed in the agricultural sector.

 There is also a light industrial area in Teluk Intan and Langkap which provides many work opportunities to the locals.

-Shopping

-There are some major shopping centers in Hilir Perak district.
-They include: